youngboy/engine-docs/source/query-tracking.md

 <h2 id="operation-signatures">Operation Signatures</h2>

-Engine tracks operation strings in a normalized "signature" form, which might look a little bit different than the full operation string that your clients send.
-These signatures are generated in real-time as the proxy is handling GraphQL traffic, and include additional transforms that help with doing statistical aggregation of operations that have the same basic shape.
+In Engine, we want to group requests making the same operation together, and treat different queries distinctly.
+But what does it mean for two operations to be "the same"?
+And what if you don't want to send the full text of the operation to Apollo Engine's servers, either because it contains sensitive data or because it contains extraneous operations or fragments?

+To solve these problems, Engine has the concept of "signatures".
+We don't (by default) send the full operation string to the Engine servers.
+Instead, each reported operation trace sends its operation string in a normalized "signature" form.

-<h3 id="transformations">Transformations</h3>
+<h3 id="transformations">Current signature algorithm</h3>

-The following transformations may be performed when generating a signature:
+The current signature algorithm performs the following transformations when generating a signature.
+(Future improvements to Engine will allow users to customize the signature algorithm.)

 - Input argument values are mapped according to the following rules:
-  - `Variable`, `BooleanValue`, `EnumValue` preserved
+  - `Variable`, `BooleanValue`, and `EnumValue` preserved
   - `IntValue` and `FloatValue` replaced by `0`
   - `StringValue` replaced by `""`
   - `ListValue` replaced by `[]`
   - `ObjectValue` replaced by `{}`
 - [Ignored tokens](http://facebook.github.io/graphql/draft/#sec-Source-Text.Ignored-Tokens) are removed, including redundant `WhiteSpace`.
 Single spaces are only preserved when required for parsing the request.
 - Only the `OperationDefinition` corresponding to the requested operation and reachable `FragmentDefinition`s are included.
-  The operation appears first, fragment definitions appear in order of first reachability when traversing spread-first, depth-second.
+  The operation appears first.
+Fragment definitions appear in order of first reachability when traversing spread-first, depth-second.
 - `Alias`es are removed.
 - In `SelectionSet`, fields appear before fragment spreads, fragment spreads appear before inline fragments.
 - Otherwise, elements are sorted by name alphanumerically, including `Argument` and `Directive`.